Rodolfo Valentin: Philanthropy

 When he was a child Valentin had decided to help those suffering from hair loss due to chemotherapy treatment.
 His desire to do so arose after seeing the depression his mother (who later died from breast cancer) suffered from after losing her hair.
 "I promised my mother that I would help everyone with this, and make the perfect piece for chemo patients", he said.

 To accomplish this, in 2002 Valentin founded the Sofia's Hair 4 Health foundation which offers free hair pieces for those undergoing chemotherapy treatment.
 To qualify the person must earn fewer than thirty thousand dollars per year.
 "Some ladies don't make enough money", he said.
 "If they make $20,000, they don't make enough money to pay for the prosthesis."

 Between one and three people are chosen every month by the organization.
 Nominations can originate from the person's own application, his or her friends, family members or medical caretakers.
 Applicants must also currently be under treatment and suffering hair loss due to treatments.

-Valentin also helps other charity organizations by donating money to them.
-He currently supports the American Foundation for Suicide Prevention, Alzheimer's Association and the Hellenic Times Scholarship Foundation.
+Valentin has donated to the American Foundation for Suicide Prevention, Alzheimer's Association and the Hellenic Times Scholarship Foundation.

-On October 27, 2011, Rodolfo Valentin has donated 1,000 hair prosthesis to the "Hewlett House 1 in 9".
-The organization name derivates from the fact that 1 in 9 people living in Long Island NY is being diagnosed with breast cancer.
+On October 27, 2011, Valentin donated 1,000 hair prosthesis to the "Hewlett House 1 in 9".
+The organization name derivates from the fact that 1 in 9 people living in Long Island are diagnosed with breast cancer.

-On October 23, 2012, Rodolfo Valentin was named "New Yorker of the Week" as per New York Television Chanel 1.
+On October 23, 2012, Rodolfo Valentin was named "New Yorker of the Week" by New York Television Channel 1.